-A man holds a cylindrical soprano recorder with a short bell flare, his left hand uppermost.
+A man holds a cylindrical soprano recorder with a short bell flare.
 The window/labium is clear; the thumb and all fingers are down except the little finger of the lower (right) the open finger hole for which shows clearly.